rski/rski.github.io/_posts/2020-06-01-go-modules-remove-deps.md

 ---
-title: Adventures in Go modules #1: Gently removing dependency adhesions
+title: "Adventures  in Go modules #1: Gently removing dependency adhesions"
 ---

 One of the things that I have to deal with in Go from time to time is how easy it is to pick up new dependencies.
 Add an import and suddenly a binary's import graph doubles.
 Sometimes a trick or two are needed to avoid pulling in more code than is needed, and this writeup is about one of those tricks.
 This will be a build up from starting a new module, adding a few dependencies and then using the hack to remove a few dependencies, corresponding to more than 40k lines of code.